MacBook Overheating

 How to stop your Mac from overheating

-Now we’ve established the main causes for a MacBook running hot, what should do if it happens to you?
+Now that we’ve established the main causes of a MacBook running hot, what should you do if it happens to you?
 Here are our top tips to get an overheated MacBook to cool down:

 1. Quit resource-intensive apps